 Lumpheap – Denbigh band (formed 2005), rec an EP and changed name to Delta 9

 Lunacy – rock nights held at George Bar, Bangor 1999-2000.
 They were quite legendary and helped cultivate the then minor goth scene, that was growing at that time and has flourished (too much maybe) since.
 The driving force behind the Lunacy events was a local girl Miss Luna (that’s her showbiz name) Who was a member of Backward 11 & once did backing vocals for Skinflick.
 Lunacy staged lots of heavy metal stuff-incl Entity, Fubar & Monkey

 Lunatic Magnets – North Wales project (c2001) likened to Nine Inch Nails, basically one man band, Ian Jones.
 CD available on his own Red Buttons label, had interest from Cheeky records home of Faithless.
 See now Downbeat Sinatra, Sleepyhead (website)

 Lungs – Bangor based contemporary band (1987-88) feat; Alan Holmes (gtr) (ex Third Spain, later Fflaps, Groceries, Ectogram), Maeyc Hewitt (drms) (ex Lungs, later Nixon & Jarvis, Ectogram), Tim Parry (bass).
 Reformed temporarily for a handful of gigs in Bangor during 1992.
-A CD-R compilation “Bloody Hell, It’s The Lungs” is available from Central Slate.
+A CD-R compilation “Bloody Hell, It’s The Lungs” is/was available from Central Slate.

 Lust And Found – Wrexham based (c2006) soloist called Ross – reknowned for his extremely witty delivery with a Billy Bragg style.